matgla/Renode_RP2040/README.md

 > [!IMPORTANT]
 > For Windows piosim.dll is delivered in piosim/redist directory
 > If you want to modify you have to setup msys environment with mingw-gcc and mingw-make.
-> Exactly the same as for Verilator modules: [CoSimulation Renode](https://renode.readthedocs.io/en/latest/tutorials/co-simulating-custom-hdl.html)
+> Exactly the same as for Verilator modules: [CoSimulation Renode](https://renode.readthedocs.io/en/latest/tutorials/co-simulating-custom-hdl.html).
-> Otherwise expect segmentation faults or Renode crashing on reading file header
+> Otherwise expect segmentation faults or Renode crashing on reading file header.

 # How to use Raspberry Pico simulation